ArduPilot/node-mavlink/README.md

 // By convention the intermediate fields that are then serialized
 // are named with `_` (underscore) prefix and should not be used
 // directly.
 That doesn't mean you can't use them, but if there
-// is a equivalend Command class it is just a lot easier and every
+// is an equivalent Command class it is just a lot easier and every
 // parameter not only has a more descriptive names but also in-line
 // documentation.
 const command = new common.RequestProtocolVersionCommand()